 Rome is an incredible city with much to see and do.
-Expats could live there for years and never get over the awe that comes from being part of a vibrant city whose ancient roots are everywhere one looks.
+Expats could live here for years and never get over the awe that comes from being part of a vibrant city whose ancient roots are visible everywhere.

 Although, when the weekend comes, most Romans don’t stick around.
 Rome can be a little hectic and the tourists will try an expat's patience, both of which are perfect excuses to escape the city and see what’s around.